Invitation to dementia presentation about sensory changes.

 ⏰ From 10 am to 12 noon

-Information Sessions for Professionals
+Information Session for Professionals

 Falkirk Professionals, you’re invited!